 6. Reactive response time

 From setting a budget schedule to tracking the average time it takes to complete a work task, it’s important to have a set of KPIs that you can point to and compare your performance against.
-KPIs provide you with a baseline of how well your organization is executing tasks and where you should be looking to improve.
-Good KPIs help you understand how effective your current job processes are and serve as a starting point on what you can do to make them even better.
+Facility management KPIs provide you with a baseline of how well your organization is executing tasks and where you should be looking to improve.
+Good facility management KPIs help facility managers understand how effective your current job processes are and serve as a starting point on what you can do to make them even better.

 Looking for a way to incorporate these KPIs into your own facility management framework?
 ManagerPlus Lightning is a customizable tool that conveniently provides these insights and more every time you log in.
 Always know exactly where you are and what is next.